runtimeverification/michelson-semantics/tests/proofs/dexter/dexter.md

             where, in version FA2, `Params = Pair (self.address, storage.tokenId)` and in version FA12, `Params = self.address`

-        -   Summary: The contract queries its underlying token contract for its own token balance if the following conditions are satisfied:

-            1.  the token pool is _not_ currently updating (i.e. `storage.selfIsUpdatingTokenPool = false`)
-            2.  exactly 0 tez was transferred to this contract when it was invoked
-            3.  the txn sender must be equal to the txn source
-            4.  if we are running the FA2 version of Dexter, then check that the contract at address `storage.tokenAddress` has a well-typed FA2 `balance_of` entrypoint;
-                otherwise, check that the contract at address `storage.tokenAddress` has a well-typed FA12 `get_balance` entrypoint.

     8.  `update_token_pool_internal`

         -   Input: